mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 ---

+# Supplementary code

-## Code for preparing data for plotting
+This code was used for preparing the data for plotting.

 ```py
 import pysam